RPL24 antibody (AA 1-157)

 Characteristics

-Anti-RPL24 Antibody Picoband® (ABIN7599014).
+- Anti-RPL24 Antibody (ABIN7599014).
 Tested in WB, ICC/IF, ELISA applications.
 This antibody reacts with Human, Mouse, Rat.
-The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
-Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.
+This is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.

 Purification